 Maria Lynn Buttholph, M.D., has been a staff psychiatrist and member of the Obsessive Compulsive Clinic since 1988.
 She participated in the original clinical trials that helped to determine effective medications for the treatment of OCD.
 She has treated a large number of patients with OCD, as well as OCD spectrum disorders including trichotillomania.
 She has published numerous papers and has written a chapter about OCD and pregnancy.
 She is an Instructor at the Harvard Medical School and at the Massachusetts General Hospital.

 Anne Chosak, Ph.D.

 Publications by Dr. Chosak

-Dr. Chosak is currently a Clinical Assistant of Psychology (Psychiatry) at MGH.
+Anne Chosak, Ph.D., is currently a Clinical Assistant of Psychology (Psychiatry) at MGH.
 Dr. Chosak received her Ph.D. in clinical psychology from SUNY at Albany in 2000.
 She received her post-doctoral training at the OCD Clinic at MGH and was licensed in 2002.
 Dr. Chosak’s clinical and research background is in anxiety disorders of adulthood.
-Dr. Chosak’s current clinical and research interests involve the OCD spectrum disorders of adulthood, including OCD, BDD, and trichotillomania.
-She currently supervises interns for the MGH clinical psychology internship program and is a member of the Adjunct Faculty at Brandeis University.
+Her current clinical and research interests and activities involve the OCD spectrum disorders of adulthood, including OCD, BDD, and trichotillomania (compulsive hair-pulling).
+In addition, Dr. Chosak currently supervises interns for the MGH clinical psychology internship program.

 Thilo Deckersbach, Ph.D.